trayanaboykova/trayanaboykova/README.md

 <h3 align="left">✨<ins>About me</ins>:</h3>

-- ⚡ **I’m interested in:** technology and software development
+ ⚡ **I’m interested in:** technology and software development <br>
-- 📚 **I’m currently learning:** Java
+ 📚 **I’m currently learning:** Java <br>
-- 💡 **Fun fact about me:** I have a masters degree in law ⚖, but I am currently pursuing a career change in the field of software development.
+ 💡 **Fun fact about me:** I have a masters degree in law ⚖, but I am currently pursuing a career change in the field of software development. <br>
-- 🧩 **Beyond Work:** An avid reader who finds joy in exploring new cultures, cuisines, and outdoor adventures.
+ 🧩 **Beyond Work:** An avid reader who finds joy in exploring new cultures, cuisines, and outdoor adventures.
 Passionate about staying active through sports and indulging in interests in music, cinema, and gaming.

 <h3 align="left">🕸<ins>Connect with me</ins>:</h3>
 <p align="left">